 With flavours like almond cream cheese, peanut butter, or blackberry grape apricot, it’s no wonder that the Old Town Bakery in Ladysmith is world-renowned for their cinnamon buns.
 Take a walk down Ladysmith’s historic First Avenue and treat yourself to a delectable bun.
 Sure, they’re big enough to share, but you won’t want to.

 A combination of passion, climate, and culture has cultivated the Westholme Tea Co. — Canada’s only tea farm.
 Growing and harvesting their own tea plants, Westholme controls all aspects of its production.
 Although they also blend leaves from other parts of the world, all their teas are crafted with the same dedication and quality.
 Co-owner Margit Nellemann is a ceramic artist who specializes in creating spectacular teaware.
 Visit Westholme for a delightful cup of tea, served in a whimsical ceramic mug.

 Cider is one of the fastest-growing beverage industries in Canada, and in British Columbia, cider sales have increased 31% over the last five years.
-Cowichan is home to two spectacular cideries that are taking a very local approach to the craft.
+Cowichan is home to three spectacular cideries that are taking a very local approach to the craft.

 Out in Cobble Hill, Merridale has been a pioneer of craft cider for over 20 years.
 They craft a traditional English style cider but also love to brew a variety of fun and flavourful seasonals, like the Jalisco Cidre and Merri Berri.
 While you’re out at the orchard, stay for lunch in the Eatery and don’t miss the fairy walk!